How to Use This Toolkit

 Phase 1: Community Assessment

 Before convening a single meeting, you need a clear-eyed picture of your community's three-domain health.
-This is not an academic exercise.
-It is reconnaissance.
-You are looking for the specific gaps where misalignment between education, workforce, and civic life is producing measurable harm—and the specific assets you can build on.
+Think of it as reconnaissance.
+You are looking for the specific gaps where misalignment between education, workforce, and civic life produces measurable harm, and the specific assets you can build on.

 Expect this phase to take four to six weeks.
 It requires one dedicated person (or a small team) with access to public data, relationships with local institutions, and the authority to ask uncomfortable questions.